nnMIL: A generalizable multiple instance learning framework for computational pathology

-To further evaluate the reliability of biomarker prediction, we investigated the relationship between model uncertainty and prediction accuracy across all biomarkers (\textbf{\cref{fig:figure3} (n)-(q)} and \textbf{Extended Data \cref{fig:cor_unc_pred} (b)}).
-As slides with the highest uncertainty scores obtained from nnMIL were progressively excluded, performance improved monotonically, indicating that uncertainty estimates were closely aligned with prediction reliability.
-Removing the top 25\% most-uncertain samples increased the mean AUC from 0.905 to 0.940 for ER prediction, from 0.832 to 0.873 for BRAF, and from 0.863 to 0.916 for IDH, while the pan-cancer TMB prediction improved from 0.877 to 0.954.
-These results demonstrate that nnMIL can accurately perform biomarker prediction for a majority of samples with high confidence while identifying low-confidence cases for further molecular testing.
+To further evaluate the reliability of biomarker prediction, we investigated the relationship between model uncertainty and prediction accuracy across all biomarkers (\textbf{\cref{fig:figure3} (n)-(q)} and \textbf{\hyperref[edfig:2]{Extended Data Fig. 2} (b)}).
+As slides with the highest uncertainty scores obtained from nnMIL were progressively excluded, performance generally improved, indicating that uncertainty estimates were closely aligned with prediction reliability.
+Removing the top 25\% most-uncertain samples increased the AUC from 0.905 to 0.940 for ER prediction, from 0.831 to 0.873 for BRAF, and from 0.863 to 0.916 for IDH, while the pan-cancer TMB prediction improved from 0.877 to 0.954.
+These results demonstrate that nnMIL can provide high-confidence biomarker predictions for a substantial fraction of samples while identifying low-confidence cases that may benefit from further molecular testing.

 \heading{Pan-cancer prognosis prediction}